Winter is Coming.

 We all have a process.

-As far as recommendations go, I have a $20 Black and Decker Electric Space Heater that I bought about 10 years ago and it still works great.
+As far as recommendations go, I have a Small 1500-Watt Electric Space Heater that I bought about 10 years ago and it still works great.

 If for whatever reason a space heater is not an option for you and you want other options for heating your garage, check out these ways to heat your garage gym.